Muffinman989/cvcode/content/experiences/samsung.md

 * Python based Maya scripts to support Artist workflows for 3D meshes, Demo videos and Finetuning/Testing the Results.

+##### Patents

+* Name: "Apparatus for BlendShape Remapping"
+* Inventors: Luca Gagliano (40%), Dustin Dos Santos (40%) and Donghoon Han (20%) as part of the Blendshape Mapping
+* Status: Pending

 ##### References

 * Paper: https://ls7-gv.cs.tu-dortmund.de/publications/2017-faces.pdf

-##### Patents

-* Name: ""
-* Role: Co-inventor with 3 other colleagues as part of the Blendshape Mapping
-* Status: Pending

 #### Cloth Physics

 A cloth based physics simulation for clothing items on avatars for mobile devices.

-* Mass spring based solution using Euler intergation with time step sizes, spring lengths and dampening requiring a lot of tunning.
+* Mass spring based solution using Euler intergation with time step sizes, spring lengths and dampening requiring a lot of tuning.

 * Experimentation with Block based gradient decent with compute shaders.